 This is how the report will look like

 Save and Post the description to Power BI Service

-Within Power BI Service, update the credentials details of the Dataset.
+Within Power BI Services, update the credentials details of the Dataset.